mau5atron/SSDT_Z87_USB_Support/readme.md

 The compiled .aml file that I have attached will need to be placed into the "EFI/Clover/ACPI/Patched" folder.

 Reboot and all your USB ports should be accessible.

+Update: 8 / 11 / 2020

+I have included an updated AML binary that includes the updated USB 2.0 headers on the motherboard below the chipset.

+Please use the SSDT-UIAC-2020.aml binary instead.